meese-os/meeseOS-manual/src/tutorial/provider/README.md

 This tutorial will explain how to create and use a service provider.

-A Service Provider registers services that provide features for OS.js.
+A Service Provider registers services that provide features for MeeseOS.

 > Service Providers have the same interface and initialization/startup procedure in both client and server.